EEO-1 Reporting Requirements

 Filing an EEO-1 report can seem daunting, but breaking it down into manageable steps can simplify the process.

 Start by collecting demographic information about your workforce.
-Many HRIS systems will be able to collect and track the necessary data.
+Many HRIS systems can collect and track the necessary data.
 This includes race, ethnicity, sex, and job category.

-An HR admin will be able to quickly pull a report with all of the required employee data.
+An HR admin can quickly pull a report containing all required employee data.
 It is essential to ensure the data is kept current and reflects any recent changes in the workforce.

-EEOC has an online filing system that is required to be used for the submission of the EEO-1 report.
+EEOC has an online filing system that must be used to submit the EEO-1 report.
 Employers can create an account in the EEOC’s filing system.
-The system will provide instructions that will walk the employers through the submission process.
+The system will provide instructions to walk employers through the submission process.

 Before submitting your report, review the data for accuracy.
 It is essential that all sections have been completed and that the information provided aligns with the employer’s records.
 Once an employer is confident in the accuracy of the information entered in the report, they must submit it through the online system.